Foreign-use notarization

 Embassy coordination

 A US notary verifies the identity of the signer and witnesses the signature.
 They do not certify the contents, translate the document, or guarantee it will be accepted abroad.
 For the document to be valid overseas, the notarization has to be paired with the right chain of authentication: an apostille for Hague Convention countries, or full consular legalization for non-member countries.
-NotarySeal agents do both in one job.
+NotaSealPros agents do both in one job.

 If your document is in Spanish, Mandarin, Arabic, or any other language, a US notary can still notarize the signature.
 What you may also need is a certified translation — done by a qualified translator, with a signed certificate of accuracy that itself gets notarized.
-Your NotarySeal agent can hand off to a vetted translator and bring the translated, notarized, and apostilled packet back to you under one tracking number.
+Your NotaSealPros agent can hand off to a vetted translator and bring the translated, notarized, and apostilled packet back to you under one tracking number.

 Yes — a notary can witness a signature on a document in any language, because they're verifying the signer's identity, not the document's contents.
 If the receiving party needs to understand the text, attach a certified translation.